MicrosoftDocs/cloud-adoption-framework/docs/migrate/azure-best-practices/contoso-migration-rehost-vm-sql-managed-instance.md

 ### Database considerations

-As part of designing the solution, Contoso compared features between Azure SQL Database and SQL Managed Instance.
-The company chose SQL Managed Instances due to the following considerations:
+As part of designing the solution, Contoso compares features between Azure SQL Database and SQL Managed Instance.
+The company chooses SQL Managed Instances due to the following considerations:

 - **Compatibility** with existing software.